aaronlin/resume/resume.md

 	* *Lead developer* of Mood functionality of Mymix Radio
 	  (shipped in newest KKBOX software and in Utapass, a KDDI branded mobile radio service)
 		* Helped to organize genre/year meta to provide a radio service based on genre/year/mood
-		* Designed and performed classification of million of songs
+		* Developed and performed classification of million of songs
 		* Evaluated and tuned the system
 		* Provided such functionality across all the served countries, ex: Taiwan, Thailand, Malaysia, etc.
 	* *Lead developer* of Tap Game (shipped in newest KKBOX mobile apps)